 \subsubsection{Feature Identification}

-First, we employ logistic regression to identify the most informative features from the candidate set described in Table~\ref{tab:CandFeatures}, which also includes lead and lagged versions up to $\pm 10$ periods.
-Feature importance is quantified from the regression coefficients, and only those contributing more than 1\% (following the elbow criterion) are retained for training the classifier.
+First, we employ logistic regression to identify the most informative features from the candidate set described in Table~\ref{tab:CandFeatures}, which also includes lead and lagged versions up to $\pm 10$ periods, a design choice that demonstrated good performance across the power system configuration considered in our numerical experiments.
+Feature importance is quantified from the regression coefficients, and only those contributing more than 1\% (following the elbow criterion) are retained for classifier training.